remla25-team17/operation/README.md

 1. Create a deployment on Helm `helm install <release name> ./helm_chart`
 2. You can check the status of your pods with `kubectl get pods`
 3. When all pods are **Running** check the services with `minikube service list`.
+4. After changing values you can use `helm upgrade --install <release-name> ./helm_chart --namespace default`

 To access the app you have 2 options:
 1. Directly click on the address provided through the ingress controller (the row of target port=http/80), it should take you to the sentiment app website.